 We may receive compensation when you click on links to products from our partners.

-Bad-mouthing your previous job, boss or co-workers:
+Bad-mouthing your previous job, boss, or co-workers:

 You may have abhorred everything about your last job but you can’t vent your anger in your resume.
 Reserve any discussions about the reasons for leaving your previous job, during your interview.
 When the hiring manager asks you why you quit your job, say that you felt your skills and strengths were not utilized adequately at your previous company.
 At all costs, avoid saying nasty things about your boss or colleague no matter how terrible they were.
-You need to demonstrate that you can work with all kinds of people, and showing little or no tolerance towards fellow employees is not the way to do this.
+You need to demonstrate that you can work with all kinds of people and showing little or no tolerance towards fellow employees is not the way to do this.

 Mentioning your hobbies:

 It is best not to mention hobbies in your resume, as they hold no relevance to your job.
-You may have been an active member of your community, but no employer wants to know if you are a junior level figure-skating champion or three-time winner of your university’s or locality’s burger eating contest.
+You may have been an active member of your community, but no employer wants to know if you are a junior level figure-skating champion or the three-time winner of your university’s or locality’s burger eating contest.
 Such mentions detract from the overall professional feel of your resume, and you definitely don’t want that.

 Lies about your work experience or educational background:

-Lying about where you finished high school is one thing, but faking a Masters’ degree is entirely different!
+Lying about where you finished high school is one thing, but faking a Masters’s degree is entirely different!
 Keep in mind that these days, almost all employers conduct a background check on candidates.
 Also keep in mind that your Recruiter can, with a single phone call, get all the information he/she seeks about your job history.
 Avoid telling blatant lies or you stand to be disqualified from the remainder of the hiring process.